MikaelPhilip/M1-MIAGE-PDL/README.md

 ##Execution of the Demonstration

-List of pcm examples, to use them put theirs content in data.pcm and theirs JSONParameters in JSONParameters.json and launch jar (or run project in IDE):
+List of pcm examples, to use them put their content in data.pcm, their json parameters files in JSONParameters.json and launch jar:

 -->Classic Examples (4 dimensions): Camera.pcm, Commerce.pcm, FootPerformance.pcm
 -->Example with pictures for only few objects: CameraWithImg.pcm